Alexey Chernyak

-Alexey Yuryevich Chernyak (Алексей Юрьевич Черняк; born August 27, 1973, Almaty, Kazakh Soviet Socialist Republic) is a Russian political figure and a deputy of the 8th State Duma.
+Alexey Yuryevich Chernyak (Алексей Юрьевич Черняк; born 27 August 1973) is a Russian political figure and a former member of the State Duma.

+Biography

+He was born in Alma-Ata.
+In 1990, he graduated from Secondary School No. 24 in Simferopol.

+In 1995, he graduated from the Military Construction Faculty (reorganized from the SVVPSU) at the Crimean Institute of Environmental and Resort Construction with a degree in “Command Construction of Buildings and Structures.”

+In 2010, he graduated from the Odessa Regional Institute of Public Administration of the National Academy of Public Administration under the President of Ukraine, receiving the qualification of Master of Public Administration.

+In 2018, at the Baltic Academy of Tourism and Entrepreneurship (BАТiP), he defended his dissertation for the degree of Candidate of Economic Sciences, titled “Project Management of the Formation and Comprehensive Development of Yacht Tourism Infrastructure: on the Example of the Republic of Crimea” (academic advisor — Doctor of Economics, Associate Professor L. N. Aristarkhov).

+He is a reserve major of the Armed Forces.

 Education and career

 In 2018, Chernyak was granted a Doctor of Sciences degree in economics; he presented his thesis at the Baltic Academy of Tourism and Entrepreneurship.
 Chernyak has been engaged in politics since 1999 when he founded the youth public organization "Altamira" in Simferopol.
 In 2005–2011, he was the Chairman of the Crimean republican youth public organization "Union of Youth of the Regions of Ukraine".
 He was a member of the Party of Regions, and in 2006, he was elected as a deputy to the Verkhovna Rada of Crimea of the 5th convocation.
 From 2009 to 2010, he was the Deputy Minister for Youth Affairs, Family and Gender Policy of the Autonomous Republic of Crimea.
 In September 2014, he was appointed head of the Crimean Parliament's Committee on Health-Resort Complex and Tourism.

 In 2014, Chernyak joined the United Russia.
 From 2014 to 2021, he was a deputy of the State Council of Crimea of the 1st and 2nd convocations.
 Since September 2021, he has served as a deputy of the 8th State Duma.